qweliant/ankaa/README.md

 ## About The Project

 Ankaa is a proof-of-concept for a real-time monitoring and alert system designed specifically for home hemodialysis.
-The system focuses on detecting critical risks such as severe hypotension and blood loss, integrating with NxStage setups to provide automated emergency detection, caregiver alerts, and AI-driven anomaly detection.
+The system focuses on detecting critical risks such as severe hypotension and blood loss, integrating with health monitoring setups to provide automated emergency detection, and caregiver alerts.
 This ensures patient safety even without immediate medical assistance.

+The project was born from a personal need to make home hemodialysis safer and more accessible.
+As someone who has experienced the challenges of home dialysis firsthand, I understand the importance of having a reliable safety net that can detect and respond to critical situations, especially when medical assistance isn't immediately available.

 Key Features: